mykeels/Intents/README.md

 That's what Intents helps you do.

+## Target Environment

+.NET Framework 4.5.2 (can be upgraded to support 4.6)

 ## How it works

 - Intents are actions that are subscribed to, and executed only when triggered.